 For under 18s I offer initial consultations for parents and their child or young person unless the young person would like to be seen on their own and when it is safe and appropriate to do so.
 Normally an initial consultation will be an hour and a half for the first time, followed by further 50 minute sessions depending on need.
 This will allow us time to take some background history, explore the reasons for coming to therapy and setting some goals.
-Time and frequency of sessions will then be agreed.
+The time and frequency of sessions will then be agreed upon.

 Although my core training sits within the Psychoanalytic approach, when it comes to people I do not think that ‘one size fits all’ and so I take a holistic approach when conducting assessments and offer a flexible therapeutic process depending on the personality and the needs of my patients.

 For adults, I offer initial consultation/s that last about 1 hour and will help facilitate some joint understanding of the reasons that bring you to therapy.
 We will then agree on a therapy plan that will feel most appropriate for your needs, often for once-weekly sessions and in an open-ended or fixed-term way.

 Training, qualifications & experience

 I have worked in the past 15 years in various settings including the Private Sector, Local Authorities and the NHS both in England and Abroad.
 I have worked with Children (5-18), Adults and the elderly and have provided Mental Health assessments, medium to long term psychotherapy, family work, parents consultations, supervision to students and training.

 BACP registered member, HCPC registered Senior Social Worker

 M.A (Merit) Psychodynamic Psychotherapy, Specialism in Adults, Tavistock and Portman NHS Foundation Trust and Essex University

 M.A (Merit) Clinical Social Work, Specialism in Children, Young People and Families, Tavistock and Portman NHS Foundation Trust and University of East London